UPchieve/web/README.md

 - Ensure `APP_URL` in config.coffee is pointing to staging
 - `npm run local-ios`
 - Open the UPchieve.workspace folder in Xcode
-- Bump the version value up for `Bundle version string (short)` - Targets -> UPchieve -> Info -> Bundle version string (short).
-Otherwise when trying to upload the app an error message will pop up stating “This bundle is invalid.
-The key CFBundleVersion in the Info.plist file must contain a higher version than that of the previously uploaded version.”
+- Bump the `build` value up for subsequent builds
 - In the menu bar click Window -> Organizer (opens the Organizer window) -> Archives
 - If no archives are present
     - Click Product in the menu bar -> Archive (This must be done in the UPchieve.workspace window and not the Organizer window)